CU-ESIIL/Innovation-Summit-2026/docs/index.md

 - Increased **AI and data skills capabilities**
 - **Transdisciplinary collaborations** across academic, federal, industry, and non-profit partners to facilitate data-driven co-development
 - Learn, workshop, and create **best practices** in environmental data science and the responsible use of AI

+## Dive into our Key Focus Areas

+**Earth embeddings**, a type of compression of the original data source, keeps viable information in environmental data while preparing it for use in AI models to make predictions.
+Break out working groups can use cutting-edge Earth embeddings already developed by the ESIIL team, e.g., the MOSAIKS embedding method tailored to multispectral satellite imagery or CV4E models that leverage computer vision for wildlife images.
+We seek to inspire teams to develop a critically-needed library of approaches for embeddings that leverage other types of environmental biology data (acoustic data, non-optical satellite data, landscape data, camera-trap data, marine data, and others) that will enable us to use AI to ask questions about how species and ecosystems will respond to future global change.

+**Continental-scale digital twins for the U.S.**: There is a rapid movement to create planetary digital twins, but many lack the domain knowledge and critical data inputs to make them robust and useful.
+Breakout groups will focus on building a framework and identifying key data, computation, and domain needs for sustainability-focused digital twins.
+We critically need near-real-time predictions (that could be enabled by edge computing) and longer-term forecasting systems that will derive from digital twins.
+But we need our environmental data science community to help ground these new AI-driven technologies in scale, appropriate data, domain knowledge, and management objectives.
+We have the opportunity to create digital twins for sustainable management of our nation’s natural resources and heritage, but need to ground this AI-driven technology.

+**Large language models (LLMS) in environmental data science**: LLMs offer many opportunities for discovery in ecology, evolution, and environmental sciences.
+AI-generated text can prompt idea generation among science teams and help to leverage entire corpuses of work in specific disciplines.
+LLMs can also be used to develop datasets that would not have existed otherwise.
+Moreover, LLMs can be used to assist resource managers and advance conservation applications.
+Yet, there are critical needs to develop robust and replicable workflows that leverage LLMs, while still adhering to research integrity and ethical use.
+Break out groups will explore these topics and help to advance LLM-assisted environmental data science and advance best practices across our field.

+**AI for understanding ecological mechanisms & levers for decision-making**:

 ## Agenda